code-dustin/Airflow_Scripts/readme.md

-# Some Airflow Scripts
+# Airflow Scripts

-Going to improve over this over time.
+Mostly a skeleton for when cases become relevant in order to avoid having to rewrite code in the future.